Preceptors in the Nexus:

 - Create a strategy to respond to interprofessional learning IN practice needs in your organization.

-The Preceptors in the Nexus: Interprofessional Learning IN Practice Institute was developed by the National Center for Interprofessional Practice and Education through a collaboration with Sarah Shrader, PharmD, & Jana Zaudke, MD.
-Funding for Preceptors in the Nexus online program was provided in part by the Josiah Macy Jr. Foundation.
+The Preceptors in the Nexus: Interprofessional Learning IN Practice Institute was developed by the National Center for Interprofessional Practice and Education through a collaboration with Sarah Shrader, PharmD, Jana Zaudke, MD, Stephen Jernigan, PhD, PT, Brian Sick, MD and the University of Kansas Medical Center.
+Workshop attendees may use this workshop resource for non-commercial, professional development.

 The National Center for Interprofessional Practice and Education is supported by a Health Resources and Services Administration Cooperative Agreement Award No. UE5HP25067.
 The National Center is also funded in part by the Josiah Macy Jr. Foundation, the Robert Wood Johnson Foundation, the Gordon and Betty Moore Foundation, The John A. Hartford Foundation and the University of Minnesota.